-EPF or Employee Provident Fund is a retirement scheme that every salaried employee is entitled to avail from their employer.
+EPF or employee provident fund is a retirement scheme that every salaried employee can avail from their employer.

-In virtue of this scheme, your employer deducts a fixed sum from your salary every month and puts it along with their contribution into your EPF account.
-You can use your EPF savings to avail a loan or withdraw it post retirement to fund your expenses.
+In this scheme, your employer deducts a fixed sum from your salary every month and puts it along with their contribution into your EPF account.
+You can use your EPF savings to avail of a loan or withdraw it post-retirement to fund your expenses.

-The EPF scheme was launched back in 1952.
-The goal of this scheme was to provide millions of employees with better social security and a secure future in exchange of the hard work, effort and service they offer to various organisations they have worked in.
-EPF in India was brought to action under the Employees' Provident Funds Act and, since the start, has been regarded as a compulsory contributory fund.
-This Act was implemented as a backdrop for the government to implement numerous policies to secure the interests of employees in India.
+The EPF scheme was launched in 1952.
+The goal of this scheme was to provide millions of employees with better social security and a secure future in exchange for the hard work, effort, and service they offer to various organisations.
+EPF in India was implemented under the Employees' Provident Funds Act and, since the start, has been regarded as a compulsory contributory fund.
 The Ministry of Labour & Employment is responsible for the active implementation of the EPF schemes.

 Here are the various benefits that you can enjoy backed by an EPF account.

 - It helps you fund your retirement and post-retirement lifestyle

 - It doesn’t require a lump sum one-time investment.
 A monthly deduction from the salary is enough to build a bigger corpus all through your employment years - It allows you to enjoy tax concessions